 There are at least 16 known paths to the summit which have different difficulties, The most popular one is the Southern Route with excellent mountain resort which has step stamps and also a camp midway called Bargah-e Sevom Camp/Shelter at 4220m (about 13,845 ft).
 Most mountaineers prefer to climb from the classic South route.
 Ordinary mountaineering gears are enough for summer ascends to Damavand from south face.

-Day 1: Drive to Polour - overnight stay in Polour.
+Day 1: Drive to Polour - overnight stay in Polour or Rineh

 Day 2: Trekking - overnight stay in Goosfandsara (base camp)